 top of page

 Welcome to my observatory!
-Here is where most of my images are made.
-Nicknamed "Castle of clouds" the observatory is located in Varkaus, Finland.
+Here is where most of my images of the cosmic landscapes are made.
+Nicknamed "Castle of Clouds" the observatory is located in Varkaus, Finland.
 Behind it is one of the observatories that belongs to amateur astronomical association Warkauden Kassiopeia.
 You can find more about them here.

-The telescopes in the observatory operate fully automatically, with three computers controlling their functions and the building itself.
-These telescopes are capable of running throughout the night without requiring human intervention, enabling the acquisition of vast amounts of exposure time with ease.
+The telescopes in the observatory operate automatically, with multiple computers controlling the functions and the building itself.
+This system is capable of running throughout the night without requiring human intervention, enabling the acquisition of vast amounts of exposure time with ease.
 Most of the deep sky photographs featured on this site have an exposure time ranging from 20 to 40 hours, and the longest projects may contain upwards of 60 hours of integration time.
-Currently, the observatory houses two telescopes: a 100mm apochromatic refractor and a 200mm Newtonian reflector belonging to a fellow astrophotographer Erik Pirtala.
+Currently, the observatory houses a 250/1175mm Newtonian reflector with a ASI2600MM Pro -camera dedicated for deep sky imaging.
+The entire assembly is mounted on an american made Losmandy G11 equatorial mount.

 here.